Cyfrin/aderyn/aderyn_core/templates/mcp-tool-response/tool_guide.md

 In the above example, we can say there are 2 compilation units: The first one contains A.sol and Lib.sol (Solc version 0.8.5), the second one contains B.sol and Lib.sol (Solc version 0.8.10).
 Note that Lib.sol is a floating pragma, therefore it can compile with both Solc versions.

 It is also not true that all the files in a given compilation unit are inter-dependent.
 There could be many independently operating sets of files within a compilation unit.
 The file import graph tool would provide more insight on this when inspected.

+#### **Contract class**

+In a Solidity codebase, every contract, abstract contract, or interface you write in source code is a contract class - a definition that describes state and behaviour but does not yet exist on-chain.
+Only non-abstract contract classes (i.e. concrete implementations) are deployable contract classes: they compile to bytecode that can be deployed and become a smart contract instance at an address.
+Abstract contracts and interfaces are still contract classes but serve purely as blueprints or type definitions; they cannot be deployed directly.

+Note - When we say just contracts, it usually means deployable contract classes.
+For example the list contracts tool, as evident from its name, only lists deployable contract classes.
+Same way, the inspect contract surface tool only inspects deployable contract classes.

 #### **Compilation unit index**